mriffey1/C856-UX/README.md

 # C856 - User Experience Design</br>

+To view live prototype, visit: https://mriffey1.github.io/C856-UX/</br></br>
-This is a live prototype website created for User Experience Design at Western Governors University (WGU) based on
+This is a live prototype website created for User Experience Design at Western Governors University (WGU). </br>
+The following was created for this project:
+* Wireframes
+* Project Timeline
+* User persona based on provided visitor data
+* Guerilla Usability Testing

+The previous information can be found

 * Bootstrap
 * JavaScript
 * HTML5